-Over 80% of primary schools take part in Dinja Waħda through the Action Guide and online supplementaries.
-A growing number of secondary schools are creating Dinja Waħda Gardens.
+Over 80% of primary state, church and independent schools take part in Dinja Waħda and a growing number of secondary schools are carrying out Dinja Waħda cross-curricular projects.

 The mission of Dinja Waħda is to connect children with nature and trigger behavioural changes that will lead to future adults who will treat our planet better than we do today.